Esmat2020/telecom-customers-churn-prediction/README.md

 problem definition :
 "Predict behavior to retain customers.
 You can analyze all relevant customer data and develop focused customer retention programs."
 [IBM Sample Data Sets]

-# the problem is from kaggel https://www.kaggle.com/datasets/blastchar/telco-customer-churn?datasetId=13996&sortBy=voteCount
+# the problem is from kaggle https://www.kaggle.com/datasets/blastchar/telco-customer-churn?datasetId=13996&sortBy=voteCount
 The data set includes information about:

 Customers who left within the last month – the column is called Churn